TosbackCgusBridge-Bot/CGUs-versions/Figis/Privacy Policy.md

 You may opt out of future unaffiliated third-party disclosures of your information.
 Such opt-out will not affect disclosures otherwise permitted by law including but not limited to: (i) disclosures to affiliates, (ii) disclosures to third-party service providers who provide certain services for our business, such as credit card processing, order processing and fulfillment, computer system services, shipping, data management, or promotional services, (iii) disclosures to third parties as necessary to fulfill your orders and/or requests, (iv) disclosures to governmental agencies or law enforcement departments or otherwise required to be made under applicable law, (v) previously completed disclosures to third parties, or (vi) disclosures to third parties in connection with subsequent orders, contests or promotions you may choose to enter, or third party offers you may choose to accept.

-If at any time you need assistance with opting out of the sharing of information with unrelated third parties, send us an e-mail with your request or write to us at Figi's Inc., Opt Out Department, 3200 S. Central Ave., Marshfield, WI 54449 USA.
+If at any time you need assistance with opting out of the sharing of information with unrelated third parties, send us an e-mail with your request or write to us at Figi's Inc., Opt Out Department, 3200 S. Central Ave., Marshfield, WI 54404 USA.

 Notice to California Residents - Your California Privacy Rights

 Under California law, a California resident with whom Charming Shoppes has an established relationship has the right to request certain information with respect to the types of personal information Charming Shoppes has shared with third parties for their direct marketing purposes, and the identities of those third parties, within the immediately preceding calendar year, subject to certain exceptions.
-All requests for such information must be in writing and sent to: Charming Direct, Inc., 3750 State Street, Bensalem, PA 19020, Attention: Corporate Customer Relations.
+All requests for such information must be in writing and sent to: Figi's Companies, Inc. Customer Service Dept. 3200 S. Central Avenue, Marshfield, WI 54404.

 This same California law permits Charming Shoppes to provide you, in response to your written request, with a cost-free means to choose not to have your information shared rather than providing the above described information.
 You may exercise that choice by the means described under "How do I opt out of sharing of my information?"